jonkeegan/exploring-the-spectrum/README.md

 -------------------------------------
 So this was exactly what I was thinking when I heard about software defined radio.
 I first heard about this from my most trusted source for cool technology, my Dad Larry Keegan.
 He's 88, an electrical engineer, pilot, poet, weather nut and HAM radio operator (WA1PII) among many other things.
 It immediately struck my imagination, and let me see and understand the radio spectrum in a new, visual way.
 Because this technology was cheap and pretty easy to use, I now had a very cool lens into this weird invisible world around us – a theme that I keep coming back to in my work.

-###Why explore the radio spectrum for news?
+### Why explore the radio spectrum for news?

 * When new technologies fall into the hands of journalists, interesting things can happen
 * The radio spectrum is an invisible, crucial national asset that is poorly understood
 * We are surrounded by devices that use the radio spectrum, and it is powering our wireless world
 -------------------------------------
-###FCC Spectrum allocation chart: https://www.ntia.doc.gov/files/ntia/publications/2003-allochrt.pdf
+### FCC Spectrum allocation chart: https://www.ntia.doc.gov/files/ntia/publications/2003-allochrt.pdf

 The radio spectrum is huge, confusing and full of mystery.
 Licenses to use tiny slices of it are auctioned off for billions of dollars by the FCC.
 It's very tightly regulated and all of this is flying through the air around us.
 It's pretty crazy to think about.
 New cars come equipped with dozens of radios aboard, as well as every THING in the Internet of Things.
 The radio spectrum is powering our futuristic wireless world.
 This chart shows how carefully these tiny slices are managed so as to not bleed over into one another, which today could have life or death consequences (such as implanted medical devices with radio telemetry, transport navigation and tracking, etc).

-Definition: Software defined radio * In a traditional physical radio, hardware components adjust the frequency tuning and modulation of the radio signals for you listening pleasure.
+Definition: Software defined radio - In a traditional physical radio, hardware components adjust the frequency tuning and modulation of the radio signals for you listening pleasure.
 In SDR, these components are replaced by software.
 SDR receivers have an lower and upper tuning frequency limit, and within that, they have a bandwidth of frequency that they can sample all at once.
 You can slide that bandwidth up or down within the upper and lower limits, and SEE where there is voice or data being transmitted within the swath you are observing.

 For a long time, the expensive tools to explore the spectrum were exclusively the domain of technicians, scientists, engineers and HAM radio operators.
 But with the release of a particular USB TV tuner dongle in Europe (and others like it), things started to change.
 Hobbyists embraced this cheap ($20) USB stick once they realized they could use its software defined radio capabilities to investigate and visualize a wide swath of the radio spectrum.
 Open source libraries popped up, waterfall visualizers and signal processing tools quickly appeared on the scene.
 Today, there is a large, active community of hobbyists and hackers who are using these tools to explore – and sometimes exploit – the radios around us in our daily lives.
 Many of these spectrum explorers have reversed engineered their garage door openers, or discovered gaping security holes in products designed with the assumption that "civilians" would not have access, nor would they care.
 -------------------------------------
-###Examples of radio spectrum journalism / journalists using SDR data
+### Examples of radio spectrum journalism / journalists using SDR data

 Quartz's David Yanofsky built a DIY antenna hooked up to a RaspberryPi to log the ADS-B transmissions from private helicopters flying into the Davos conference in Switzerland. https://qz.com/600590/we-brought-an-antenna-to-davos-to-track-private-air-travel-and-heres-what-we-found/